hackyannick/DS-Lite_AFTR/README.md

-Building a Test-Bed for DS-Lite Technology for IPv6 Transition Technology
+Buildung a AFTR for my DSL Homelab

-Ansible software was used in order to automate the porcess of building the machines (IPv4 client, IPv4 server, B4 and AFTR).
+Ansible software was used in order to automate the porcess of building the machines (AFTR).

 Just get the toplogy built, as shown in the the above topoloy.